 The individual customer experienced proactive customer service, but the overall program impacts a wide community of customers.
 The agent was able to deliver an individual experience because Capital One established a formal program inside the company to bring this to a diverse set of customers and experiences.

 The agent could begin the Surprise & Delight process and know that the idea would be successfully delivered to the customer.
 By understanding the customer community and the broad opportunity available, Capital One could enhance the lives of individual customers.

 Do you already trust your team to be proactive, identify trends, and think multiple steps ahead?
 If not, you’ll need to invest in training a team of proactive agents.
 Consider training your team with “next issue avoidance” thinking.

 Gregory Ciotti suggests asking agents to reach beyond the customer’s immediate questions to help them reach an ultimate goal:

 “View a conversation through an outcome-focused lens — what are customers really trying to do?
 What are their next steps after this resolution?
 Can you help them before they ask?
 Can you remove roadblocks before they reach them?”

-4. Lean into user education
+8. Lean into user education

 Educating users upfront will always be more impactful than solving their problems later on.
 Investing in creating helpful content is key to offering proactive support.
-Not only can customers find help themselves, but creating this content also creates a repository of answers that you can use when automating workflows.

 Customers have also come to expect self-service as an option.
 Microsoft’s Global State of Multichannel Customer Service Report found that more than 90% of consumers expect a business to offer self-service or a frequently asked questions page.